M4thys02/Quantum-ships/README.md

 The number of measurements ($M$) granted per turn is dynamically balanced based on the grid size ($N$) and the total squares ($P$) using the following formula:

 $$M = 0.08 \cdot P + \frac{7}{N} + 1$$

 ---

+**Tip:** To win, remember that measurements are probabilistic—randomness applies, and high-probability cells are more likely, but not guaranteed, to be measured.

+---

+## Credits
+* **Original Board Game Author:** Mgr.
+Jana Legerská
+* **Digital Version Developer:** Matěj Maroušek (Game Design, Programming, Graphics)
+* **Scientific Consultant:** RNDr.
+Zdeňka Koupilová, Ph.D.
+* **Assets:** UI elements based on *Fantasy Wooden: GUI* (Unity Asset Store).
+Sound effects via Pixabay.
+Some visual assets (e.g. game icon, UI elements) and selected parts of the code were created with the assistance of AI tools.

+---